rkuusisto/lanbooking-api/README.md

 **Important for production:**
 - Keycloak runs in optimized production mode (`start --optimized`)
-- Set `KEYCLOAK_HOSTNAME` to your production domain
+- Set `KEYCLOAK_HOSTNAME` to your production domain (what end users see)
 - Ensure strong passwords for `KEYCLOAK_ADMIN_PASSWORD` and `KEYCLOAK_DB_PASSWORD`
-- Configure HTTPS certificates (Keycloak will auto-generate self-signed certs for testing, but use proper certificates in production)
 - Set `KEYCLOAK_BASE_URL` in the API service to use HTTPS URL in production

+**Reverse Proxy Configuration:**
+- When running behind a reverse proxy (nginx, Traefik, etc.), set `KEYCLOAK_HTTP_ENABLED=true`
+- The reverse proxy handles HTTPS termination and forwards HTTP to Keycloak internally
+- Ensure your reverse proxy forwards proper headers (X-Forwarded-For, X-Forwarded-Proto, X-Forwarded-Host)
+- `KC_PROXY=edge` tells Keycloak to trust proxy headers
+- No HTTPS port configuration needed when behind a reverse proxy

 ## Local Keycloak Stack